-I am a student at the University of Canterbury with a passion for all things programming.
-I've had practical experience with developing web applications, embedded systems projects, and trading systems.
+I am a software developer at Optiver with a passion for all things programming.
+I've had practical experience with developing low latency trading systems, web applications, and embedded systems projects.

 During High School I had practical experience in developing web based projects using a variety of languages.
 Those projects saw use in the real world and benefited the community.
 In University I took an interest in security and embedded programming, eventually producing an Honours report on the design of an IoT Authentication and Access Control System.
+Now I use my C++ skills to work on low latency trading systems.
 I am always looking to expand my knowledge and experience.

 You can see some of my projects below.
 Though some of the web based projects hosted by external entities are no longer running, I've endeavoured to make the code available where I can.